How do I access my network files on campus?

 Which listserv is most appropriate for my message?

-official.announcements – This list is intended for messages from the administration, announcements of events that effect the entire campus, posting of faculty or staff agenda or minutes, and messages related to emergencies or service interruptions.
+official.announcements – This list is intended for messages from the administration, announcements of events that affect the entire campus, posting of faculty or staff agenda or minutes, and messages related to emergencies or service interruptions.
 Access to send messages is limited.
 All employees are added to this list automatically and are required to monitor messages from the list.

 campus.events – This listserv is intended for announcements related to campus events sponsored by an office, department or some other campus organization.
 Membership is optional.